 Nearly all East Riding parents of children moving to secondary school this year have got places for them at their preferred school.

-As in previous years, most (79.8 per cent) of children living in the East Riding will be going to their catchment area school.
+As in previous years, most (76.7%) of children living in the East Riding will be going to their catchment area school.

-256 East Riding resident children have been allocated places at schools in other local authority areas.
+249 East Riding resident children have been allocated places at schools in other local authority areas, including 118 who have been given places at schools in Hull.

-Two secondary schools in the East Riding – South Hunsley School and The Snaith School – have filled all the places they have available.
+Five secondary schools in the East Riding – Beverley High School, Bridlington School, Cottingham High School, South Hunsley School and Wolfreton School – have filled all the places they have available.